 Verbs: influences, performs, maintains, exemplifies, justifies

-Here is another Bloom’s Taxonomy list of verbs that is associated with the affective domain.
+Here is another Bloom’s Taxonomy verb chart that is associated with the affective domain.

 The final domain is the psychomotor domain.
 The psychomotor domain includes physical movement, coordination, and use of the motor-skill areas.
 Development of these skills requires practice and is measured in terms of speed, precision, distance, procedures, or techniques in execution.
 Like the cognitive domain, this domain also usually has six levels of learning, those being: